Septal Implantation of Right Ventricular Lead : Technique

 Thereafter a straight stylet is placed in halfway along the lead.
 It’s imperative that only half of the stylet is put it – if full length is inserted, the distal part of the lead may straighten out and get dislodged.
 The sole propose of this stylet is to provide support of lead anchorage at the pocket.

-straight stylet is in place, the parameters are checked again for confirmation.
+With the straight stylet is in place, the parameters are checked again for confirmation.
 Once the parameters are deemed suitable, the peel-away sheath can be now removed by pulling apart from its two “ears”.
-Once sheath is peeled away, you loose access to the vein and therefore lead parameters have to be perfect before the sheath is removed.